polito-WA1-2025-exam/labs-maxwastappen/README.md

 ```http
 GET /[table] HTTP/1.1
 ```
-Returns all items from specified table.
+Returns all items from the specified table.

 **Example Request:**
 ```http